-Building front-end applications that interact with an LLM poses two unique challenges:
+When building front-end applications that interact with LLMs, you face two key security challenges:

 client.default.register({